BernardTatin/rbtree/README.md

 make opt='-O3' all
 ```

+At the end of the compilation, you will find objects files in `objs`, libraries
+in `lib` and, in future versions, binaries in `bin`.

 ## Installation

 You can edit `Makefile` and change the `PREFIX` value.
 The best way to do it is